soumende1/Veh-Detection-And-Tracking/README.md

 ### 3.1 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-In the section titled "Method for Using Classifier to Detect Cars in an Image" I adapted the method find_cars from the lesson materials.
-The method combines HOG feature extraction with a sliding window search, but rather than perform feature extraction on each window individually which can be time consuming, the HOG features are extracted for the entire image (or a selected portion of it) and then these full-image features are subsampled according to the size of the window and then fed to the classifier.
-The method performs the classifier prediction on the HOG features for each window region and returns a list of rectangle objects corresponding to the windows that generated a positive ("car") prediction. in the chosen image (test1.jpg) , 6 rectangles were found in image
+In the section titled <code>"Method for Using Classifier to Detect Cars in an Image"</code>, I adapted the method <code>find_cars</code> from the lesson materials.
+The method combines HOG feature extraction with a sliding window search.
+To get time effectivness, the HOG features were extracted for the entire image  and then these full-image features were subsampled according to the size of the window and then fed to the classifier.
+The method looks into defined window region,then predicts based on the HOG features  and returns a list of rectangle objects corresponding to the windows that generated a positive ("car") prediction.
+In the test image (test1.jpg) , 6 rectangles were found in image

-The image below shows the first attempt at using find_cars on one of the test images, using a single window size:
+The image below shows the first attempt at using <code>find_cars</code> on  the test images, using a single window size:

 ![Cars_with_Boxes](./images/carwithboundedbox.png)